timofeysie/quaternary/README.md

 # quaternary

-This is the god project for all the other projects contained in this repository, as well as live samples for some of them.
+This is a documentation project for all the other projects contained in the timofeysie GitHub, as well as listing live samples for some of them.

-#
+The documentation here is a work in progress and far from complete.

 ## Current work

+Since the last commit in this overview project was 6 months ago, which was about last November 2019, there have been a few other projects created.
+A big push again into React with a successful technical test.
+Continued work in Angular especially using nx.

+Six month ago Ionic React had just been release and the Xexenes project has just started.

+Dynamic forms, TOH, Caldwell 77, Technical challenge, Khipu, are there any others?
+It's hard these days with dependebot merging PRs due to security in dependant libs all by itself so that the last on GitHud is not in the order of last commit anymore.
+Those entries look something like this [from Scocius](https://github.com/timofeysie/socius/pulls):

+Bump acorn from 5.7.3 to 5.7.4 dependencies #5 opened 14 hours ago by dependabot bot

+Bump handlebars from 4.0.12 to 4.5.3 dependencies #4 opened on Dec 28, 2019 by dependabot bot

+Bump mixin-deep from 1.3.1 to 1.3.2 dependencies #3 opened on Oct 22, 2019 by dependabot bot

+## Using Socius with Stumosa Pipe work

-Use the [Socius](https://github.com/timofeysie/socius) project in the [Stumosa Pipe]() app consumed in the [Marvel Characters demo](https://stackblitz.com/edit/react-json-fetching-using-fetch-xhthfx).
+During 2019 there was a focus to use the [Socius](https://github.com/timofeysie/socius) project in the [Stumosa Pipe]() app consumed in the [Marvel Characters demo](https://stackblitz.com/edit/react-json-fetching-using-fetch-xhthfx).
 Seemed like a good idea, but the web components project that aims to provide both round and square buttons over-complicates code that is not really what anyone wants.

 What can be usefull would be to combine some micro-interaction work with the kiosk work being done in Electron in the [Gosh project]().